Out This Week

 Cake (Warner, cert 15, Blu-ray/DVD/digital)

-Child actresses signal they’ve grown up and make a grab for respect by shedding their clothes; older actresses by shedding their makeup.
+Child actresses signal they’ve grown up by shedding their clothes; older actresses their bid for independence by shedding their makeup.
 So it proves with Jennifer Aniston, in a feel-my-agony performance as a woman wracked by relentless physical pain after some sort of accident (all is eventually revealed) which has reduced her to zombie-like shuffling and perma-scowling.
 It’s a good performance by her, and a reminder she’s only as good as her material.
 But this is good material, and Aniston is surrounded by actors who are up to the salt.
 In particular Adriana Barraza as the hired hispanic help who seems to have the share of human empathy that Aniston’s character has lost.
 It’s nice to see someone having a pop at the world of support groups and affirmatory yay culture, but nevertheless the arc of this is obviously going to be redemptive.
 Nothing wrong with that.
 Inside this unashamedly little film is another one about first world problems struggling to get out (how much of Aniston’s pain is a result of her being allowed to indulge herself?).
 And possibly yet another one: about an actress facing up to middle age.

 Wild Tales (Artificial Eye, cert 15, Blu-ray/DVD/digital)